 Well-being is about having the inner resources to meet stress while being in the midst of it.
-PALM Health is pleased to introduce virtual educational workshops to help individuals increase well-being and resilience to stress.
-Know Yourself Workshops are designed to help you improve your overall well-being and awareness.
-In this workshop, participants are introduced to the groundbreaking Know Yourself DVD curriculum, which offers tools, concepts and self-reflection exercises to help foster calmness, self-awareness, emotional intelligence, and mind-body health.
+Our virtual educational Know Yourself Workshops are designed to help individuals increase their resilience to stress and improve their overall well-being and awareness.
+In these workshops, participants are introduced to the groundbreaking Know Yourself DVD curriculum, which offers tools, concepts, and self-reflection exercises to help foster calmness, self-awareness, emotional intelligence, and mind-body health.